mitchelloharawild/jsm-conf-2025-chat/README.md

-# posit::conf(2025) chat app
+# JSM 2025 chat app

-This repository contains a chat application built for [posit::conf(2025)](https://posit.co/conference/).
+This repository contains a chat application built for [JSM 2025](https://ww2.amstat.org/meetings/jsm/2025/).
 The project is implemented in R and consists of several scripts and an interactive app.
-This app is **NOT** officially affiliated with Posit.
-It's just a fun project I did over a Sunday evening.
+This app is **NOT** officially affiliated with JSM.
+It's just something I made to make the massive program easier to interact with.
 It uses agenda data scraped from the conference website.

 ## General Implementation